GStreamer/gstreamer/markdown/design/overview.md

 sinkpad.

-The element providing the streaming thread stops sending data after sending the EOS event.
+The element providing the streaming thread stops sending data after sending the `EOS` event.

 The EOS event will eventually arrive in the sink element.
-The sink will then post an EOS message on the bus to inform the pipeline that a particular stream has finished.
-When all sinks have reported EOS, the pipeline forwards the EOS message to the application.
-The EOS message is only forwarded to the application in the PLAYING state.
+The sink will then post an `EOS` message on the bus to inform the pipeline that a particular stream has finished.
+When all sinks have reported `EOS`, the pipeline forwards the EOS message to the application.
+The `EOS` message is only forwarded to the application in the `PLAYING` state.

-When in EOS, the pipeline remains in the PLAYING state, it is the applications responsability to PAUSE or READY the pipeline.
+When in `EOS`, the pipeline remains in the `PLAYING` state, it is the applications responsability to `PAUSE` or `READY` the pipeline.
 The application can also issue a seek, for example.

 ## Pipeline READY

-When a running pipeline is set from the PLAYING to READY state, the following actions occur in the pipeline:
+When a running pipeline is set from the `PLAYING` to `READY` state, the following actions occur in the pipeline:

-* alsasink to PAUSED:  alsasink blocks and completes the state change on the next sample.
-If the element was EOS, it does not wait for a sample to complete the state change.
+* alsasink to `PAUSED`:  alsasink blocks and completes the state change on the next sample.
+If the element was `EOS`, it does not wait for a sample to complete the state change.
-* mp3dec to PAUSED:    nothing
+* mp3dec to `PAUSED`:    nothing
-* filesrc to PAUSED:   nothing
+* filesrc to `PAUSED`:   nothing

-Going to the intermediate PAUSED state will block all elements in the `_push()` functions.
+Going to the intermediate `PAUSED` state will block all elements in the `_push()` functions.
 This happens because the sink element blocks on the first buffer it receives.

-Some elements might be performing blocking operations in the PLAYING state that must be unblocked when they go into the PAUSED state.
+Some elements might be performing blocking operations in the `PLAYING` state that must be unblocked when they go into the PAUSED state.
 This makes sure that the state change happens very fast.

-In the next PAUSED to READY state change the pipeline has to shut down and all streaming threads must stop sending data.
+In the next `PAUSED` to `READY` state change the pipeline has to shut down and all streaming threads must stop sending data.
 This happens in the following sequence:

-* alsasink to READY:   alsasink unblocks from the `_chain()` function and returns a FLUSHING return value to the peer element.
+* alsasink to `READY`:   alsasink unblocks from the `_chain()` function and returns a `FLUSHING` return value to the peer element.
 The sinkpad is deactivated and becomes unusable for sending more data.
-* mp3dec to READY:     the pads are deactivated and the state change completes when mp3dec leaves its `_chain()` function.
+* mp3dec to `READY`:     the pads are deactivated and the state change completes when mp3dec leaves its `_chain()` function.
-* filesrc to READY:    the pads are deactivated and the thread is paused.
+* filesrc to `READY`:    the pads are deactivated and the thread is paused.

-The upstream elements finish their `_chain()` function because the downstream element returned an error code (FLUSHING) from the `_push()` functions.
+The upstream elements finish their `_chain()` function because the downstream element returned an error code (`FLUSHING`) from the `_push()` functions.
 These error codes are eventually returned to the element that started the streaming thread (filesrc), which pauses the thread and completes the state change.